MRHan-426/SOSLAM/README.md

 ## 4. Examples

-First, prepare dataset and rename as 'input' directory.
+First, prepare dataset and rename as **input** directory.
+We provide three hand-labeled dataset below.

+It cost us a lot of time to label and associate these datasets, so please star if we do help you.

+There are detailed configurations in **config.yaml**, please change if you need.

 + **Dummy Example**: We provide a demo to visualize for debugging.
 It will shows two hand designed ellipsoid.